bbc/tams/docs/appnotes/0001-multi-mono-essence-flows-sources.md

 This media is typically chunked and stored as Media Objects.
 These Media Objects are typically short (on the order of seconds) and independently decodable to allow for efficient random access of content.
 Media Objects are mapped to a Flow's timeline via Flow Segments.
-Once the media is in the store, it is never modified directly, and its `Flow ID` and relationship to the timeline never changes, ensuring that when you request a particular `Flow ID` and timerange via the API, you always get the same media Segments back.
+Once the media is in the store, it is considered immutable and never modified directly.
+It's `Flow ID` and relationship to the timeline never changes, ensuring that when you request a particular `Flow ID` and timerange via the API, you always get the same media Segments back.

 The length of Media Objects is dependent on limitations of codecs and their configuration (such as GOP sizes) along with a trade-off between number of requests to upload/download content, cost, and granularity.
 Multiple Flow Segments, in the same or different Flows, may reference the same Media Object.